benmoose/atomic-reducer/README.md

 ```

 This can lead to bloated reducers, which have to deal with repeated logic across
 all these data types.

-It's typical to see code like this in these bloated reducers:
+As a result, it's not uncommon to see logic like this:

 ```js
 const reducer = (state = initialState, action) => {